 Reset.
 Those serve as

-Some of the sections in this documentation will include runnable code snippets and exercises.
+Some of the sections in this documentation will include runnable code snippets.
 Sources for those are available at the LIGO Gitlab repository.

 For example code snippets for the Types subsection of this doc, can be found here:

-In certain cases it makes sense to be able to run/evaluate the given snippet or a solution, usually there'll be an example command which you can use, such as:
+In certain cases it makes sense to be able to run/evaluate the given snippet.
+Usually there'll be an example command which you can use, such as: